zzxwill/odps/intl.en-US/User Guide/MapReduce/Function Introduction/Local run.md

 The distinguishing points between the simulation process and real distributed operation are as follows:

--   A limit on therow number of input table exists.
+-   A limit on the row number of input table exists.
 Currently, up to 100 rows of data can be downloaded.
--   Usage of resources: in distributed environment, MaxCompute limits the size of the referenced resource.
-For more information, see [Application  Restriction](reseller.en-US//MapReduce/MR Restrictions.md).
-Note that in the local running environment, the resource size has no limits..
+-   Usage of resources: In a distributed environment, MaxCompute limits the size of the referenced resource.
+For more information, see [Application  Restriction](reseller.en-US/User Guide/MapReduce/MR limits.md).
+Note that in the local running environment, the resource size has no limits.
--   Security restrictions: MaxCompute, MapReduce, and UDF program running in a distributed environment are limited by [Java Sandbox](reseller.en-US//Java Sandbox.md).
+-   Security limits: MaxCompute, MapReduce, and UDF program running in a distributed environment are limited by [Java Sandbox](reseller.en-US/User Guide/Java Sandbox.md).
 Note that in local operations this limit is not applicable.

-## Example {#section_e44_v3g_vdb .section}
+## Example: {#section_e44_v3g_vdb .section}

 A local operation example is as follows: